 Flowing, there is the understory layer, with heavy shade, receiving 15 percent or less of the sunlight able to filter through the canopy.
 Tree growth is not continuous and is basically build upon tree species waiting to take their place in the canopy or emergent layers; as older trees die and fall, creating a gap in the canopy.
 These understory trees undergo a growth spurt when more light becomes available.
 Orchids, bromeliads and other schiophytes are common to this layer.
 The understory is hot and damp, and rich in animal life, particularly insects.

 Finally, the forest floor layer is almost complete shade.
 Small seedlings and saplings and other plants are sparse around so that it is possible to walk about.
 A considerable amount of litter is present but it decays quickly under the hot, humid conditions; ground animals, ants and other lifeforms are present.
 One of many fascinating adaptations of plants in the tropical rain forest is that on the forest floor; where canopy vine seeds are dropped, they germinate and become sciotrophic.
 Growing toward the darkest object, which is the trunk of a tree.
 When they start to climb the tree they change and become heliotrophic; growing upward toward the light in the canopy.

-The creative gardener can create a pleasing combination of sun and shade plants, including trees, shrubs and herbaceous plants, by taking into account the way nature has structured tropical rainforests.
-The trees and shrubs in the TreeWorld inventory are labeled with regard to light requirements, making species selection easy.
+The creative gardener can create a pleasing combination of sun and shade plants, including trees, shrubs and herbaceous plants; by taking into account natures structure of the tropical rainforests.
+At TreeWorld inventory you can find trees and shrubs with labels regarding light requirements, making species selection easy.